Never Miss a Chance to Do the Most Good

 Divisional Letterhead

-The territorial policy on letterhead can be found in O:\Forms And Templates\Letterhead
+The territorial policy on letterhead can be found in this link.

 Divisional Headquarters Letterhead

-The General, Territorial Commander and Divisional Commander must appear on all letterhead.
-Wherever possible, we would like letterhead conformity within the division with the differentiation being with corps officer/corps administrator names, address, etc. You can find the Divisional Headquarters Template in O:\Forms And Templates\Letterhead
+The General, Territorial Commander, and Divisional Commander must appear on all letterhead.
+Wherever possible, we would like letterhead conformity within the division, with the differentiation being with corps officer/corps administrator names, address, etc. You can find the Divisional Headquarters Template at this link.

 Corps and Institutions Letterhead

-The General, Territorial Commander and Divisional Commander must appear on all letterhead.
-Wherever possible, we would like letterhead conformity within the division with the differentiation being with corps officer/corps administrator names listed under the local address, city, state, zip code, and website.
-You can find corps and institutions template in O:\Forms And Templates\Letterhead
+The General, Territorial Commander, and Divisional Commander must appear on all letterhead.
+Wherever possible, we would like letterhead conformity within the division, with the differentiation being with corps officer/corps administrator names listed under the local address, city, state, zip code, and website.
+You can find the corps and institutions template in O:\Forms and Templates\Letterhead

 The Great Lakes Divisional integrated digital marketing team is always looking for new ways to generate revenue through storytelling, creative content creation, social media strategy, and paid search and digital advertising.
 Our goal is to support the division with digital fundraising by developing branded content across multiple platforms on a regular basis so that the local corps community centers can do what they do best – minister to their communities.
 Listed below are the initiatives the divisional integrated digital marketing team is executing to help raise funds and awareness in your community.